Iron Fist Records

-Iron Fist Global LLC (previously Iron Fist Records, not to be confused with the Indian-based Iron Fist Records) is an American hip hop record label, founded in 2004 by DeShaun 'Proof' Holton.
-Cleveland '1st Born' Hurd is the current president and chief executive officer of the label, Khalid El Hakim is the vice-president and chief operations officer.
+Iron Fist Global LLC (previously Iron Fist Records, not to be confused with the Indian-based Iron Fist Records) was an American hip hop record label, founded in 2004 by DeShaun 'Proof' Holton.
+Cleveland '1st Born' Hurd was the president and chief executive officer of the label, Khalid El Hakim was the vice-president and chief operations officer.

-Big Proof
+Proof

-The first release via Iron Fist Records was its founder's I Miss The Hip Hop Shop dropped on June 15, 2004.
+The first album from Iron Fist Records was its founder, Proof, and his record titled I Miss The Hip Hop Shop, which released on June 15, 2004.

 The label became well known with Iron Fist recorded Proof's first widespread solo album, Searching for Jerry Garcia, which included guest appearances by the likes of Method Man, B-Real, 50 Cent, Obie Trice, now deceased rappers Nate Dogg and MC Breed, the whole D12 band including Eminem.
 The album reached number 65 on the U.S. Billboard 200.

 After Proof's death (April 11, 2006), 1st Born, a close friend of Big Proof became CEO and president of the label.